 - 1. Provide high-quality curriculum and instruction in a supportive and effective learning environment to enable children to meet the challenging state academic achievement standards. - 2.
 Regularly communicate with parents on their's child's progress. - 3.
 Demonstrate professional behavior and positive attitude. - 4.
-Lead students in filling out agendas each day (3-5).
+Provide effective ways parents can support their child with homework, at-home activities, etc. - 5.
+Ensure a safe and secure learning environment by setting firm and fair discipline policies in order to guide students to resolve conflicts in a positive manner.